meltano/meltano/docs/src/docs/getting-started.md

     meltano config tap-gitlab
     ```

-### Select entities and attributes to extract
+### Select streams and properties to extract

 Now that the extractor has been configured, it'll know where and how to find your data,
-but not yet which specific entities and attributes (tables and columns) you're interested in.
+but not yet which specific streams and properties (tables and columns) you're interested in.

-By default, Meltano will instruct extractors to extract all supported entities and attributes,
+By default, Meltano will instruct extractors to extract all supported streams and properties,
-but it's recommended that you [specify the specific entities and attributes you'd like to extract](/docs/integration.html#selecting-entities-and-attributes-for-extraction),
+but it's recommended that you [specify the specific streams and properties you'd like to extract](/docs/integration.html#selecting-streams-and-properties-for-extraction),
 to improve performance and save on bandwidth and storage.

-*To learn more about selecting entities and attributes for extraction, refer to the [Data Integration (EL) guide](/docs/integration.html#selecting-entities-and-attributes-for-extraction).*
+*To learn more about selecting streams and properties for extraction, refer to the [Data Integration (EL) guide](/docs/integration.html#selecting-streams-and-properties-for-extraction).*

 ::: details What if I already have a catalog file for this extractor?

 If you've used this Singer tap before without Meltano, you may have generated a [catalog file](https://github.com/singer-io/getting-started/blob/master/docs/DISCOVERY_MODE.md#the-catalog) already.

-If you'd like Meltano to use it instead of [generating a catalog](/docs/integration.html#extractor-catalog-generation) based on the entity selection rules you'll be asked to specify below, you can skip this section and either set the [`catalog` extractor extra](/docs/plugins.html#catalog-extra) or use [`meltano elt`](/docs/command-line-interface.html#elt)'s `--catalog` option when [running the data integration (EL) pipeline](#run-a-data-integration-el-pipeline) later on in this guide.
+If you'd like Meltano to use it instead of [generating a catalog](/docs/integration.html#extractor-catalog-generation) based on the stream selection rules you'll be asked to specify below, you can skip this section and either set the [`catalog` extractor extra](/docs/plugins.html#catalog-extra) or use [`meltano elt`](/docs/command-line-interface.html#elt)'s `--catalog` option when [running the data integration (EL) pipeline](#run-a-data-integration-el-pipeline) later on in this guide.

 :::

-1. Find out whether the extractor supports entity selection, and if so, what entities and attributes are available, using [`meltano select --list --all`](/docs/command-line-interface.html#select):
+1. Find out whether the extractor supports stream selection, and if so, what streams and properties are available, using [`meltano select --list --all`](/docs/command-line-interface.html#select):

     ```bash
     meltano select --list --all <plugin>